csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     Analogy: A *class* is like a floorplan while an  *object* is the house build from the floorplan.
 Plus, you can make as many houses as you would like from a single floorplan.
     - **Attribute**: A piece of data stored in an object\
     Example: A *House* class has a spot for a color property while an house object has a color(e.g. "Green").
     - **Method**: A function that modifies an object.
-This is code that is defined (written) in the class, but when it runs, it only runs on/for a specific object and modifies that object.\
+This code is part of the class, but when it runs, it modifies only a specific object and not the class.\
-    Example: A *House* class has a method to change the house color.
-Using this method to change the color  a single house object doesn't change the color on any other houses.
+    Example: A *House* class with a method to change the house color.
+Using this method changes the color a single house object but doesn't change the *House* class or the color on any other house objects.

-- Example objects:
+- Examples:
-    - "Car" object, represents a car
+    - A Car *Class*
-        - Attributes: Color, wheel size, engine status (on/off/idle), gear position
+        - Attributes: Color, engine status (on/off), gear position
-        - Methods: Press gas or brake pedal, turn key on/off, shift transmission
+        - Methods: Press gas or brake pedal, turn key on/off, shift transmission\
+    - A Car *Object*\
+      Example: A *Porsche911* object that is Red, Engine On, and in 1st gear
-    - "Audio" object, represents a song being played in a music player
+    - An "Audio File" *Class* represents a song being played in a music player
         - Attributes: Sound wave data, current playback position, target speaker device
         - Methods: Play, pause, stop, fast-forward, rewind
+    - An Audio File *Object*\
+      Example: A *NeverGonnaGiveYouUp* object that is "rolled wave data", 0:00, speaker01

 # First Program